AndrewMusgrave/personal-blog/src/pages/10-5-2018/index.md

 })();
 ```

-Next we’ll make our request.  and load it into cheerio.
+Next we’ll make our request.

 > *As a side note a caveat of using axios is having to return the data.
 The catch is incase of any errors.*